AnanyaPratapSingh7/cyber-seige/master-README.md

 ## 🔗 Acknowledgements

 - [ISTE](https://www.isteonline.in/) for organizing the Prodyogiki 2025 event
-- CyberSeige competition organizers for the challenging problem sets
+- CyberSiege competition organizers for the challenging problem sets
 - All open-source libraries and tools that made our solutions possible

 ---